wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 {% include _toc.html %}

-This page takes you step-by-step to establish an envrionment to create your own "known good" rig.
+This page takes you step-by-step to establish an environment to create your own "known good" rig.

 We begin with a manual walkthrough, which we then automate.

-> How about I do this for you?
-Call me!

 ## Establish Environment